mstephen19/nanolith/README.md

 ### Hooks

 You may run into situations where you want to run a certain function before/after each task is called, or before a service is launched.
 There are three hooks which are available for use when creating a set of definitions that allow for these cases to be handled.
-These hooks have specific names, and are functions that take no parameters and return nothing.
+These hooks have specific names, and are functions that take one parameter (the worker's `threadID`) and return nothing.

 | Name | Functionality |
 |-|-|